Kastobi/ci_ms2_aggregator/README.md

 ### Validators

-Validators were used by copy and pasting the code into validators.
+Validators were used by "copy and pasting" the code into validators.
 - Strg+A
 - Strg+C
 - Strg+V